 If you go by this definition then the Goldendoodle is hypoallergenic, since they are bred to be less likely to cause an allergic reaction in people with dog allergies.
 Here how.

-Less shedding doesn’t guarantee they will be allergy friendly
+Less shedding doesn’t guarantee a doodle will be allergy friendly

 What Goldendoodles owners say about shedding?